Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Methodology

-To describe the performance of the two techniques we focus on three statistical quantities: completeness, number of spurious detections and flux density estimation.
-These statistical quantities are commonly used to validate a detection technique or a produced catalogue \citep[see e.g.,][]{LOP07, ERCSC, PCCS, PCCS2, PIPLIV, Hop15}.
+To describe the performance of the two techniques we focus on three statistical quantities: completeness, number of spurious detections, and flux density estimation.
+These statistical quantities are commonly used to validate a detection technique or a produced catalogue \citep[see e.g.][]{LOP07, ERCSC, PCCS, PCCS2, PIPLIV, Hop15}.

-Completeness is estimated by cross-matching the detected PS against the input catalogue.
+Completeness is estimated by cross-matching the detected PSs against the input catalogue.
 It is a function of the intrinsic flux density, the detection threshold and sky location (not analysed in this work because the location dependency is common to both techniques by using the same simulations).
 Completeness provides information about the cumulative number of input sources that are missed at fainter flux densities: $C(>S_0)=\frac{N_{det}(>S_0)}{N_{input}(>S_0)}$, with $S_0$ the input flux density.

-All the detection techniques misidentify background fluctuations as PS at faint flux densities or around positions with strong Galactic emissions as the Galactic plane.
-Those wrongly detected PS, that are not in the input catalogue, are called spurious sources.
-Depending on the background characteristics and intensity, in many occasions it is the number of spurious sources, and not the completeness, that put a lower limit to the minimum flux density achievable with a given detection method.
+All the detection techniques misidentify background fluctuations as PSs at faint flux densities or around positions with strong Galactic emissions as the Galactic plane.
+Those incorrectly detected PSs, which are not in the input catalogue, are called spurious sources.
+Depending on the background characteristics and intensity, in many cases it is the number of spurious sources, and not the completeness, that puts a lower limit to the minimum flux density achievable with a given detection method.
 Therefore, the number of spurious sources is another important statistical quantity for the performance assessment of a detection technique.

 Finally, the third statistical quantity is the flux density estimation.
-For those input PS detected, we can compare their flux densities.
-This comparison can provide useful information about potential flux density bias or to identify spurious sources that were detected by chance on the same positions of faint input PS.
+For these PS detected input values, we can compare their flux densities.
+This comparison can provide useful information about potential flux density bias or can identify spurious sources that were detected by chance on the same positions of faint input PSs.